mendax1234/tp/docs/UserGuide.md

 > Currently, our modhero doesn't support check if the mod you add is mutually exclusive to any of the existing module.

 ### Deleting an Elective: `delete`
-Removes one or more electives from your plan.
+Removes one module from your plan.

 #### Format:
-Specify modules you want to delete with a space between them, letters can be both upper and lower case
+Specify module you want to delete, letters can be both upper and lower case
 ```
-delete MODULE_CODE1 MODULE_CODE2 ...
+delete MODULE_CODE1
 ```

 **Examples:**
 ```
-delete CS2109S CS2040C
+delete CS2109S
 ```
 #### Expected output
 1. If all module codes are valid and deleting those modules does not affect any prerequisites only the list of sucessfully deleted modules will be output:
     ```
-    Successfully deleted : CS2113, CS2100
+    CS1010 deleted successfully!
     ```

 2. If there are invalid module codes, the following will be added to the output:
     ```
-    The following modules were not found in timetable: CS6767, COM420
+    Cannot delete CS1010 as it is a prerequisite for CS2040C
     ```

 3. If deleting any modules would violate another module's prerequisites, the affected module will be output along with its